Variations in White Cell Morphology -- Granulocytes

 • Hypersegmented Neutrophil versus Normal Segmented Neutrophil

 • Which of the following statements is true for hypersegmented neutrophils?
-(Choose ALL of the correct answers)
+(Choose all of the correct answers.)

 • Hyposegmentation